Lucky Charms new unicorn marshmallow is a Twitter hit

 Twitter fans seem excited about the new addition to the sugary herd.

-Boxes of Lucky Charms cereals with the new unicorn marshmallow are already starting to appear on store shelves and should be widely available by mid-March, a General Mills spokesperson told CNET.
+Boxes of Lucky Charms cereals with the new unicorn marshmallow are already starting to appear on store shelves and should be widely available by mid-March, a General Mills spokesman said.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.